blocksninja/das-coin/doc/build-osx.md

 Other commands:
 -------

-    ./tribed -daemon # to start the das daemon.
+    ./tribed -daemon # to start the tribe daemon.
-    ./das-cli --help  # for a list of command-line options.
+    ./tribe-cli --help  # for a list of command-line options.
-    ./das-cli help    # When the daemon is running, to get a list of RPC commands
+    ./tribe-cli help    # When the daemon is running, to get a list of RPC commands